-Your clan will love these wonderful, stick-to-the-ribs potpies featuring a unique flavor twist.
+Your clan will love these wonderful, stick-to-the-ribs potpies with a Mediterranean twist.
 I always use the leftovers from our big holiday turkey to prepare this recipe.
 I think my family enjoys the potpies more than the original feast! —Marie Rizzio, Interlochen, Michigan

 Featured In: Top 10 Potpie Recipes